Aaron0696/BtwnANOVAPowSim/README.md

 > Implementing a simulation-approach to calculating power in R Shiny.

 ## Introduction
 This is a personal project to consoliate and apply my knowledge in making R Shiny apps.
-The main objective of the app is to provide a *user-friendly* platform for users to simulate power while adjusting various parameters that are usually constrained by assumptions when using formulas in calculating power.
+The app provides a *user-friendly* platform for users to simulate power while adjusting various parameters that are usually constrained by assumptions when using formulas.

 * For example, users can select different variances for each condition, whereas typical power calculation assumes that variances are similar across conditions.
 * Users can also allow different groups to have different sample sizes to ascertain the effect of unequal group sizes.

-The app has two goals:
+The app has two purpose:

 * Education: Users can play and experiment with the different combination of parameters, noting their effect on the simulated power.
 * Research: Users can input the expected population values and expected sample sizes to obtain a simulated power to guide their research design.
 Population values can be derived from existing studies, meta-analysis or even expert knowledge/experience.

-While allowing users to easily run simulations without extensive scripting knowledge and experiencing much pain in the process.
+...while allowing users to easily run simulations without extensive scripting knowledge and experiencing much pain in the process.

 The current version of the app focuses on one-way and two-way between-subjects ANOVA as these are common analysis methods amongst Psychology undergraduates.
 Depending on feedback, I may consider extending them to other analysis methods.